Mount Spec Road and Little Crystal Creek Bridge: Description

-There are spectacular views of Halifax Bay and the coastal plain as the road twists and turns up the Paluma Range.
+There are extensive views of Halifax Bay and the coastal plain as the road twists and turns up the Paluma Range.

 Heritage listing

 Mount Spec Road and Little Crystal Creek Bridge was listed on the Queensland Heritage Register on 30 October 2008 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Mount Spec Road, which stretches approximately 18 km from its junction with the old Bruce Highway to the western outskirts of Paluma and includes the concrete arch bridge over Little Crystal Creek, is important in demonstrating the evolution and pattern of North Queensland's history.
 The road was constructed between 1930 and 1936 and before the northern highway from Townsville to Ingham, at a time when Main Roads were still a new concept.
 It was constructed at the height of the Great Depression, using mostly unskilled labour and with the application of Unemployment Relief Scheme funds.
 Construction of Mount Spec Road was the largest Unemployment Relief project in the region.
 It was a difficult and ambitious project that eventually took six years to complete and is significant as a long-term regional project employing hundreds of men.

 The place is also important in demonstrating transport and communication patterns in North Queensland, and in particular the opening up of the Paluma Range to tourists, tin miners, timber cutters and farmers.
-The place is one of Queensland's earliest declared Tourist Roads, a new category of Main Road established under 1929-1930 amendments to the Main Roads Act 1920, and constructed under the auspices of the newly formed Main Roads Commission, whose responsibility was to guide the planning and construction of roads in Queensland.
+The place is one of Queensland's earliest declared Tourist Roads, a new category of Main Road established under 1929–1930 amendments to the Main Roads Act 1920, and constructed under the auspices of the newly formed Main Roads Commission, whose responsibility was to guide the planning and construction of roads in Queensland.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.